verlok/vanilla-lazyload/README.md

 ### Show the images *while* they load

 Images should be shown while they load, and not after, to give your users the best perceived performance.
-This is especially true if you use a progressive loading format like **progressive JPEG**.
+This is especially true if you use a progressive loading format like **Progressive JPEG**.

 In order to make your images visible as soon as LazyLoad sets the `src`/`srcset` attribute to it, you can either: